An Ensemble Method for Producing Word Representations focusing on the Greek Language: Introduction

+The main contributions of our work are: \begin{itemize} \itemsep0em \item Continuous Bag-of-Skip-grams (CBOS), a new ensemble word embeddings method \item Two new modern Greek language resources (a dataset for the classification task and a dataset for the NER task) \item A comprehensive comparative evaluation of CBOS, CBOW and Skip-gram models trained on three datasets, in two different languages. \end{itemize}

-The rest of the paper is organized as follows: Firstly, section 2 is a brief description of the data and tools that were used for the training of our model.
-In section 3, our proposed CBOS model is explained along with its differences to other popular models.
-Section 4 presents the evaluation methods used for comparing models in the experimental setup and section 5 shows the results of the different experiments.
-Finally, in section 6 we provide conclusions based on the results of the experiments.
+The rest of the paper is organized as follows: Firstly, section 2 is a brief overview of previous work that has been done on word embeddings and NLP in modern Greek.
+Section 3 describes the data and tools that were used or produced for the training of our model.
+In section 4, our proposed CBOS model is explained along with its differences to other popular models.
+Section 5 presents the evaluation methods used for comparing models in the experimental setup and Section 6 shows the results of the different experiments.
+Finally, in section 7 we provide conclusions based on the results of the experiments.